fritzy/ape-ecs/README.md

 * Export/import support for saving/restoring state.
 * 100% Test Coverage.

-__About__:
+## More About ECS

 The Entity-Component-System paradigm is great for managing dynamic objects in games and simulations.
-Instead of binding functionality to data through methods, systems are able to freely manipulate data directly that are retrieved through queries.
-This encourages dynamic composition of Entities and Systems that can freely interact through shared data.
+Instead of binding functionality to data through methods, entities are dynamically composed of any combination of types.
+Separate systems are then able to query for entities with a given set of types.

 ECS's dynamic data composition and freely interacting systems leads to:
   * More complex and dynamic composition than OOP